BlankParenthesis/PxlsNetworking/extensions/roles.md

 ### GET
 Lists all roles.
 #### Response
-A Paginated List of Role objects.
+A Paginated List of Role References.
 #### Errors
 | Response Code | Cause                            |
 |---------------|----------------------------------|